lintelio/lintel/CONTRIBUTING.md

 #### Mixin guidelines:

 - Give mixins descriptive names.
-Make sure they are camelCased.
+Make sure they are dash-separated.

 - Provide useful defaults when it makes sense.